nokotamustang/PersonalPortfolio/README.md

 ![Holition AR Tutorials 4](./img/hol_8.png)
 ![Holition AR Tutorials 5](./img/hol_animation_3.gif)

-## Freelance - Dark Wish - Game Designer/Developer - 2016 to 2018
+## Freelance - Dark Wish - Software Engineer - 2016 to 2018

 A game design project that combines my love of video games and my passion for programming.
 This project feature making an engine from scratch, using procedural generation for random levels, and a variety of monsters and bosses to fight against.
 The game is a 2D action-adventure game with a focus on exploration and combat, with a dark fantasy theme and a story-driven narrative.